quicwg/base-drafts/draft-ietf-quic-tls.md

 ### Discarding Handshake Keys {#discard-handshake}

-An endpoint MUST discard its handshake keys when the TLS handshake is confirmed ({{handshake-confirmed}}).
+An endpoint MUST discard its Handshake keys when the TLS handshake is confirmed ({{handshake-confirmed}}).